jeffhoffmanmba/python-api-challenge/README.md

 * Once you have computed the linear regression for one chart, the process will be similar for all others.
 As a bonus, try to create a function that will create these charts based on different parameters.

 * Remember that each coordinate will trigger a separate call to the Google API.
 If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

-* Lastly, remember -- this is a challenging activity.
-Push yourself!
-If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!

 ### Copyright